Surrogacy is an arrangement in which a woman carries and delivers a child for another couple or person.

 The costs will vary depending on your particular case.
 They will consist of your lawyer’s fees, City Fertility’s charges and costs your surrogate may incur, such as additional medical or travel expenses.
 For further information regarding City Fertility fees, please contact us.

 Legal advice is compulsory in all surrogacy cases.
-It is also important to note that each state has different legislation in regard to surrogacy, for example:
+It is also important to note that each state has different legislation in regard to surrogacy.

-Therefore, we encourage your to refer to your own state Surrogacy Act for more information.
+Therefore, we encourage you to refer to your own state Surrogacy Legislation for more information.